 Becoming a professor and teaching math or science is a career – and so is coaching others in swimming at the collegiate level!
 When you know how to swim well and have a passion for it, sharing that knowledge and teaching provides benefits while helping better others.

 4. Dolphin Trainer.

 They’re some of the smartest animals around, and a love for being in the water mixed with education in science affords a great opportunity to work with dolphins every day.
-Camps and zoo programs provide ways for kids to start the learning process early – and so does swimming lessons!
+Camps and zoo programs provide ways for kids to start the learning process early – and so does swim lessons!

 5. Swim Club Coach.

 Those Olympic athletes have to learn somewhere, right?
 Swimmers can use their knowledge and skills to teach up-and-coming athletes how to reach their fullest potential in swimming.
 Even without training for Olympics, swim clubs across the country need instructors to teach swimmers of all skill levels how to swim and improve their skills.